kpolley/blog/content/posts/honeypots.md

 **Instead of squeezing signal out of a lot of noise, Intrusion Detection Honeypots enable D&R teams to create their own signal!**

 # Deception
-I've made my case as to why Intrusion Detection Honeypots can aid immensly in detecting attacks, but there is one more benefit I'd like to bring up and that is the addition of **deception**.
+I've made my case as to why Intrusion Detection Honeypots can aid immensely in detecting attacks, but there is one more benefit I'd like to bring up and that is the addition of **deception**.
 A well designed IDH system can not only detect an attacker in your environment, but can actively lure the attackers *away* from the resources you are trying to protect (ex. customer data, production servers, etc.) and into a safe, controlled environment.

 For example: